DDR is the acronym for Double Data Rate Synchronous DRAM

 and systems especially designed for DDR.

+You can use some of the easy tools to find your exact DDR or DDR2 Memory Upgrades for your Desktop, Laptop or Servers.
 Use the Memory Selector to find compatible DDR or DDR2 Memory Upgrades, or the all new system scanner tool to scan your system to find exact matching DDR RAM.
 If you need more help use the Live Chat Support